TRIQS/triqs_0.x/doc/user_manual/data_analysis/hdf5/tut_ex3.rst

    :width: 750
    :align: center

-Various pythonic constructs can be used in combinaison with HDF_Archive, e.g. in order to plot only a few curves from a list ::
+Various pythonic constructs can be used in combinaison with HDFArchive, e.g. in order to plot only a few curves from a list ::

  keylist = ['D=1', 'D=3']